MaryamAsgarinezhad/obsidian/Linux/Ansible.md

 1- Install ansible client.

 2- Create the **inventory file**, for storing IP addressed of the hosts we want to configure and manage.
-There we
+There we write those IPs along with their domain names (if we have configured a DNS to figure them out)